Arthrimus/Saturn_Controller_Demux/README.md

 - Six Button Flipped = START + B
 - Neo-Geo mode = START + C

+Buttonmap selection is saved to the EEPROM so it stays selected after powering off.

 # Select Button

-Since the Saturn pad doesn't have a select button I have implemented a software solution that can be access by pressing the following button combination: SELECT = START + Z
+Since the Saturn pad doesn't have a select button I have implemented a software solution that can be access by pressing the following button combination: SELECT = X + Y + Z + START or L + R + START

 # Custom PCB Info.